CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/01-introduction.md

 - "Who are we and what are we going to learn?"
 objectives:
 - "Introduce ourselves and the course"
-- "Setup our learning platform"
+- "Setup Hydroshare our example FAIR data platform"
 - "Better research by better sharing"
 keypoints:
 - "Do not be shy"